 We welcome new patients to the practice regardless of gender, race, political or religious affiliation.
 We do however need to ensure that all prospective patient are eligible for NHS services as we do not register private patients.

 Patients requesting to register are asked where they live to ensure that they live inside our Practice catchment area.
 All patients requesting to register are then told that we require photographic ID and proof of current address to register with our Practice.
-All patients (adults and children) must present in person at the surgery in order to register.

 Patients who do not have adequate proof of address or photographic ID are asked to produce a letter demonstrating who they are and where they live.